JasonEricZhan/Cousera-c-2-Cpp/README.md

 IN 2017 summer

-(There skip homework1,the basic one ,actually, so it starts from homework2 as hw1)
+(There skip homework1,the basic one , so it starts from homework2 as hw1)